otr-community/android/README.md

 # OTR Speed Calculator for Android
-Tool to work out the top speed of vehicles in OTR [AndroidBinary]
+Tool to work out the top speed of vehicles in OTR